LitalHayIL/phpJsonBuilder/readme.md

 1. `api.php`: Handles API requests and routes them to appropriate actions
 2. `DatabaseBuilder.php`: Core class for managing JSON data operations
 3. `index.html`: Web interface for interacting with the JSON data
+4. `interactiveTestDatabaseBuilder.php`: Interactive test for the database builder

 ## Installation